 by Sandy Johnson

-Sandy Johnson is a journalist and a gardener, equally passionate about both.
-She lives in Alexandria, VA.
+Sandy Johnson is a journalist who is equally passionate about gardening and politics.
+She lives in Alexandria, Va.
 Visit her on her blog, Grassroots & Gardening.